DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-n_skip_vols**: int.
 The number of frames to skip at the beginning of every scan.
 Default is 5.
 Remember - if you are working with concatenated runs, this will only remove frames from the first run in the concatenated series.
 |
 | **-minutes**: float.
-The minimum amount of data a subject must have to be included in processing, measured in minutes.
+WARNING.
+There is a suspected bug in this flag.
+With that in mind it is likely that the default time of 8 minutes can not be changed at the moment.
+Intended functioning: The minimum amount of data a subject must have to be included in processing, measured in minutes.
 Default value = 8 min.
 To convert frames to time, the tool will extract TR from input metadata (file ending in "_mast.mat").
 |
 | **-outlier**: int.
 Set to positive value if you want to remove outliers based on signal variability, default 1.
 |